2010 Japanese Grand Prix: Practice

 Wet weather arrived at the circuit early in the morning of 9 October; the rain got heavier before the final practice session began and worsened throughout the session, causing low visibility.
 The safety car was used to assess the track conditions prior to the session's commencement.
 Due to rivers running across multiple turns and puddles causing aquaplaning, teams were reluctant to send drivers onto the circuit and two competitors set lap times.
-Toro Rosso's Jaime Alguersuari lapped fastest at 1 minute, 55.902 seconds, followed by Virgin Racing's Timo Glock.
-Several participants chose to use wet-weather tyres for one exploratory lap before re-entering the pit lane.
+Toro Rosso's Jaime Alguersuari lapped fastest at 1:55.902, followed by Virgin Racing's Timo Glock.
+Several participants opted for wet-weather tyres for one exploratory lap before re-entering the pit lane.
 Hamilton reported the conditions made the track undriveable, and Mercedes team principal Ross Brawn said he would be disappointed if qualifying was staged in such weather and suggested the starting order be determined by either holding qualifying on Sunday morning or by championship standings.